brittafiore/DataScienceStudies/Community level data science.md

 ### Individual
 Some participants told us that data science helped distinguish them from other scholars in their fields by equipping them with uncommon skills or enabling them to generate novel data sets.
 For example, one participant told us:

->“[When] you are on the job market you present kind of one paper that you are going to be a solo author on and it's becoming less and less common to use these kind of prepackaged data sets. **It's starting to be that you need to bring new data to the table, to answer any questions, to get a good job.**”
+>[When] you are on the job market you present kind of one paper that you are going to be a solo author on and it's becoming less and less common to use these kind of pre-packaged data sets. **It's starting to be that you need to bring new data to the table, to answer any questions, to get a good job.**

 Data science in this case is imagined to be influencing the sphere of the individual by providing researchers with skills, tools, and data that can help them advance their career and professional goals.